 For years I had spoken on the subject of love.
 I had a simple four-point outline:

 You are commanded to love others — God, your neighbors, your enemies.

 You are incapable of loving others in your own strength.

 But, as in the case of most sermons on love, something was missing.
-Then some years ago, in an early hour of the morning, I was awakened from a deep sleep.
+Then, some years ago, in an early hour of the morning, I was awakened from a deep sleep.
 I knew that God had something to say to me.
 I felt impressed to get up, open my Bible and kneel to read and pray.
-What I discovered during the next 2 hours has since enriched my life and the lives of tens of thousands of others.
-I had learned how to love.
+What I discovered during the next two hours has since enriched my life and the lives of tens of thousands of others.
+I learned how to love.

 With this discovery, God gave me the command to share this wonderful truth with Christians around the world.
-In that life-changing time of fellowship with the Lord, I was given a fifth point for my sermon on love -- we love by faith.
+In that life-changing time of fellowship with the Lord, I was given a fifth point for my sermon on love: We love by faith.

 I challenged the students at the conference to become part of a revolution of love.
 I suggested that they make a list of all the individuals they did not like and begin to love them by faith.

-Early the next morning, a young woman with sparkling eyes and face aglow said to me, "My life was changed last night.
+Early the next morning, a young woman with sparkling eyes and face aglow said to me, “My life was changed last night.
 For many years I have hated my parents.
-I haven't seen them since I was 17, and now I am 22.
-I left home as a result of a quarrel 5 years ago and haven't written or talked to them since, though they have tried repeatedly to encourage me to return home.
+I haven’t seen them since I was 17, and now I am 22.
+I left home as a result of a quarrel five years ago and haven’t written or talked to them since, though they have tried repeatedly to encourage me to return home.
 I determined that I would never see them again.
 I hated them.

 “Before becoming a Christian a few months ago,” she continued, “I had become a drug addict, a dope pusher and a prostitute.
 Last night you told me how to love my parents, and I could hardly wait to get out of that meeting and call them.
 Can you believe it?
 I now really love them with God’s kind of love and can hardly wait to see them.”